snehalraipure/gitpractice/demo/Notes.md

 git commit -m "initial commit"

 use different commands like add and commit seperately when adding any file for the first time in git.

-git commit -a -m "message"-----------------this will only used for those files
+git commit -a -m "message"-----------------this will only used for those files.

+### use below commands for only oce when pushing data for the first time

+git branch -M main
+ git remote add origin https://github.com/snehalraipure/gitpractice.git git push -u origin main